retired

 Is deferral worth doing?

 So saving £56,500 enables you to ‘buy’ roughly an extra £2,532 a year of guaranteed income.
 That’s equivalent to buying an index-linked annuity returning 4.5% per year.
-That’s a far better rate than you’d get buying an actual index-linked annuity, where the rate would be more like 2.7%.
-It’s also more than a typical safe drawdown rate, often believed to be 4%.
+That’s a much higher rate than you’d get buying an actual index-linked annuity, where the rate would be more like 2.7%.
+It’s also more than the commonly cited 4% drawdown rule.

-So on the face of it, deferring appears good value, at least in the above example of deferring by 5 years.
+So on the face of it, deferring can appear attractive in this example.
 Is there a downside?
 Possibly.
 If your health is worse than average there’s an increased chance you won’t live long enough to reap the benefits.

 Should you defer?

 Each person’s situation is unique, in terms of both finances and health.
-Also income tax considerations affect the calculation, although usually in a way to make deferral even more attractive.
-You can use our unique retirement calculator to try out various possible combinations of retirement date and increased pension.
-We recommend that you consult an independent financial adviser before actually deciding to defer.
+Also income tax considerations affect the calculation, sometimes in ways that increase the uplift from deferral.
+You can use our retirement calculator to try out various possible combinations of retirement date and increased pension.
+You may wish to consult an independent financial adviser before deciding whether to defer.